 "Jessica Teich's understanding of trauma is the infallible authority upon which her tale rests.
 But the delicacy and nuance with which she renders this story is that of a poet.
 This beautiful, compassionately imagined book will bring a pang of recognition to anyone who has traveled to young adulthood from a wounded adolescence via the quest for 'perfection.'" - Meryl Streep

 Jessica Teich graduated summa cum laude from Yale and received an M.Phil degree from Oxford, where she was a Rhodes scholar.
 Her previous book, Trees Make The Best Mobiles: Simple Ways To Raise Your Child In A Complex World, appeared in Vanity Fair, People, Us, and The Chicago Tribune, and was featured on the Today Show.
 For almost a decade, Teich worked as a literary manager at the Mark Taper Forum, commissioning and developing plays.
 She subsequently received a grant to write and direct a movie for the Directing Workshop for Women at the American Film Institute.
-Teich served as head of the Biography committee for the Los Angeles Times Book Prize, and her articles have appeared in The Washington Post, the Los Angeles Times, and numerous other publications.
+Teich served as head of the Biography committee for the Los Angeles Times Book Prize, and her articles have appeared in The Atlantic, The Nation, The Washington Post, the Los Angeles Times, and numerous other publications.
 She lives in Los Angeles with her husband, two daughters, and dog.

 For Media and General Inquiries contact Laura Rossi firstname.lastname@example.org